Logan O'Hoppe's 3-run homer propels Angels past Tigers 5-2 for 5th straight win - KESQ

 American League batting leader Luis Rengifo had two hits, including a two-run homer in the second inning, to raise his average to .315.

-Detroit pitcher Kenta Maeda left after taking a liner off his hip during the sixth inning.
+Detroit pitcher Kenta Maeda left after taking a liner off his glove hand and stomach during the sixth inning.

-Taylor Ward’s liner up the middle hit Maeda on his right hip and deflected toward first base.
-Maeda tried running to the bag as Mark Canha fielded the ball, but he grimaced and dropped to his knee in pain before getting to first base.
+Tigers manager A.J.
+Hinch said he took Maeda out because he was at 87 pitches and Kevin Pillar was the next batter.

 Maeda allowed two runs and six hits and struck out four in 5 1/3 innings.